 There are many different types of medicines used to treat depression.
-AMIRA belongs to a group of medicines called reversible inhibitors of monoamine oxidase (ARIMA).
+AMIRA 150 and AMIRA 300 belong to a group of medicines called reversible inhibitors of monoamine oxidase A.

-Your doctor, however, may have prescribed AMIRA for another purpose.
+Your doctor, however, may have prescribed AMIRA 150 or AMIRA 300 for another purpose.

-Ask your doctor if you have any questions why AMIRA has been prescribed for you.
+Ask your doctor if you have any questions about why AMIRA 150 or AMIRA 300 has been prescribed for you.

 This medicine is available only with a doctor's prescription.

-- You have ever had an allergic reaction to AMIRA or any of the ingredients listed at the end of this leaflet
+- you have ever had an allergic reaction to moclobemide or any of the ingredients listed in the Ingredients section of this leaflet

 - clomipramine (Anafranil)